-He was French Ambassador to Tokyo in 1998, before being appointed Diplomatic Adviser and Sherpa to the French President in 2002.
+He was French Ambassador to Tokyo in 1998, before being appointed Diplomatic Adviser and Sherpa to the President of the French Republic in 2002.

 Between 2007 and 2017, he was successively the French Ambassador to the United Kingdom, Germany and China, before been appointed in 2017 as the Secretary General of the Ministry of Europe and Foreign Affairs.